Cemetery Board continues public meetings law violations amid probe by state ethics commission

 Since Oct.
 10th, no additional public meetings—or executive sessions—have been held, despite the Nov.
 1 announcement on Facebook that Yulstat was appointed to head the district.

 Immediately following the decision on Yulstat in executive session, CCCD’s attorney firmly warned Prineville Review photojournalist Zack Calvo not report on their discussion.
 Board members stated that a vote on the matter would take place during the public session, a detail from the executive session this reporter is revealing in light of the subsequent violation by the CCCD Board.
+We are not revealing other aspects of the executive session.

-Editorial Note: News media typically prohibited from disclosing the contents of executive sessions, although precedent supports the media’s disclosure when a public body appears to have violated executive session provisions and in cases where an final decision is finally made in public.
-There are also no legal consequences for journalists in doing so — ensuring the news media can play a vital role as watchdogs of government.
+Editorial Note: News media typically prohibited from disclosing the contents of executive sessions, although precedent supports the media's disclosure when a public body appears to have violated executive session provisions and in cases where an final decision is finally made in public.
+There are also no legal consequences for journalists in doing so -- ensuring the news media can play a vital role as watchdogs of government.
 The Prineville Review respects the legislative intent of executive session and the trust placed in journalistic ethics to ensure accountability by government bodies.

 Preliminary Review underway by Oregon Government Ethics Commission